ubpro2/uniub.github.io/README.md

 Not really released yet (well to my standard)

 But yea, site in progress by a stupid middleschooler :) <br>
-fill be fully revamped to actually look nice very soon (i hope)
+will be fully revamped to actually look nice very soon (i hope)